Meet the Team

 With a background in education, health and wellbeing support Nick has been a part of Pentreath for just over a year before moving across to join us here at Recovery College Cornwall as a Learning Support Worker.
 Nick is passionate about providing learning opportunities to aid mental recovery and believes “the biggest resource we have in our recovery is ourselves”.

-Vicky - Learning Support Worker
+Becky - Learning Support Worker

-Jason - Learning Support Worker
+Kylie - Learning Support Worker

 Sarah - Learning Support Worker